Applications for 2022 are currently open to candidates who living in Australia at the time of application.

-Requests for withdrawal that are received 10 days or less of the interview date, will not be refunded.
+If requests for cancellations are received 21 days or less prior to the interview date, a refund will not be issued.

 A candidate may represent, at the earliest within 3 months of their last interview.
 Proof of remediation may be required prior to scheduling the subsequent PESCI.
 Full PESCI fee applies.